 Saturday

-There will be a catered dinner at Council Grove High School following the day’s rides.
-Click on the links in the titles to see the full Ride with GPS routes.
+Click on the links in the titles to see the full Ride with GPS routes with file downloads.

 Total Miles: 36